 - Google Scholar

 All human and animal research studies must be reviewed and approved by the author’s Institutional Review Board (IRB).
 The clinical trials must be registered in a public registry prior to enrollment, the journal accepts public registry that follow the International Committee of Medical Journal Editors (ICMJE) clinical trial registration policy (https://www.icmje.org).The clinical research involving human subjects must comply with the Declaration of Helsinki https://www.wma.net/en/20activities/10ethics/10helsinki/.

-Manuscripts should be submitted in the format of Microsoft Word, the body text should be typed in Arial, using font size 11 with 1.5 line spacing and number all pages in sequence.
+Manuscripts should be submitted in the format of Microsoft Word, the body text should be typed in Angsana UPC, using font size 16 with 1.5 line spacing and number all pages in sequence.

 Type of articles

-Original Articles: All submitted manuscripts being considered for publication undergo peer- review by at least two reviewers who are experts in the field of your research.
+Original Article: All submitted manuscripts being considered for publication undergo peer-review by at least two reviewers who are experts in the field of your research.
 The original articles should be no more than 5,000 words in length and should contain the following sections:

 - Title page that includes the full title, short running title of 75 characters with space, name(s) and affiliation(s) of all author(s), email address, telephone and fax numbers of the corresponding author.

-- Abstract is a concise summary of your research that includes the objective, Materials and Methods, Results, Conclusions and at least 2 and up to 5 Keywords.
+- Abstract is a concise summary of your research that includes the objective, materials and methods, results, conclusion and at least 2 and up to 5 keywords.
 The length is limited to 250 words.